In this article, we will explain how to format your contact import file.

 - Learn more about the different types of attributes in What are the different types of contact attributes?.

-The following file types are compatible for importing your contacts to Sendinblue:
+The following file types are compatible when importing your contacts to Sendinblue:

 - .CSV (Microsoft Excel, OpenOffice Calc, Google Spreadsheets)